 Alarm system equipment prices start at around $300 on the lower end to over $1,000 or even $2,000 for more complex residential systems.

-Cameras tend to be the most expensive addition to a security system, so we suggest buying as few as possible if you're on a tight budget.
+Security cameras tend to be the most expensive addition to a security system, so we suggest buying as few as possible if you're on a tight budget.
 You can always add on more cameras later if you need to.

 Monthly monitoring fees tend to vary much less.
 Click here to learn more about alarm monitoring costs.